avanikala21/Blood-Donation-Database/README.md

-Database Management and Database Design – DAMG 6210 **Topic: Blood Donation and Requirement System**
+Database Management and Database Design – DAMG 6210

+Topic: Blood Donation and Requirement System
 Professor: Prof. Nicholas Brown
 Team Members: Dhruvi Bavaria (002767470), Avani Kala (002772623)

 1. Steps we followed for project:

-1. Created an initial ER diagram of dataset we were aiming for.
+•	Created an initial ER diagram of the dataset we were aiming for.

-2. Searched for datasets for Blood-banks, Hospitals and Persons with blood type initially, as they are our primary tables containing solid information.
+•	Searched for datasets for Blood-banks, Hospitals and Persons with blood type initially, as they are our primary tables containing solid information.

-3. Other tables had link of this table and we generated data for tables of donor, patient, requests, pre-exam and bloodbags using random function.
+•	Other tables had link of this table and we generated data for tables of donor, patient, requests, pre-exam and blood bags using random function.

-4. We cleaned the data that we scrapped

-5. We ran python query which creates table and inserts data from csv files.
+•	We cleaned the data that we scrapped and ran python script which creates table and inserts data from csv files.

-6. Data was reflected in our database, and we linked the foreign keys by altering the table and adding constraints.

-7. Creates use cases and views.
+•	Data was reflected in our database, and we linked the foreign keys by altering the table and adding constraints.
+Created use cases and views.

-8. Implemented Normalization upto 3NF form and updated the python script to store the data in table as per new design of tables after normalization.
+•	Implemented Normalization up to 3NF form and updated the python script to store the data in table as per new design of tables after normalization.

 2. Project Description:
 The aim of developing the ‘Blood Donation and Requirement System’ database is to:
-•	Keep track of donors, patients and quantity of blood type in blood banks.
+Keep track of donors, patients and quantity of blood type in blood banks.
 • Hospitals and individual to keep track of their blood requests and in case of      emergency they can contact respective blood banks to check the availability.
 • Blood banks can check the eligibility of person if they can donate the blood or not.

 3. ER Diagram:
 ![image](https://user-images.githubusercontent.com/113712334/233174968-7ccc0a42-99b3-4167-876a-d568feb305a3.png)

 4. Use cases and views:
 Case 1: Hospital wants to request A+ blood from all blood-banks that have it.